Poonam Bir Offers Solution To Dispose The Mount Of Pooja Waste That Shadows Diwali Light

 - IWB Post

-There have been multiple predictions that the end of the Earth is near, but while they had been a no-show, the heaps of wastes polluting our lands are a siren of the approaching doomsday.
-The problem has already crossed alarming levels, that it is time for warriors to rise who can destroy the monstrous heaps that we created.
+The heaps of wastes polluting our lands are a siren of the approaching doomsday.
+The problem has already crossed alarming levels, that it is time for warriors to rise who can destroy the monstrous mountains that we created.
 And one such warrior is Poonam Bir Kasturi.

 Poonam often wondered what drives an individual to live with the mentality that cleaning their own house is enough, that strewing their streets with waste is not something that should weigh their conscience with guilt.